Trials Acceleration Programme

 TAP will see blood cancer clinical trials being completed within two years; the extensive paper work and bureaucracy surrounding clinical trials mean that currently these can take anything up to ten years to complete.

-Our new long-term investment into the central hub is £5 million for the five years – this supports an expert team of scientists skilled at setting up clinical trials - to ensure that new trials open at each of the 13 treatment centres, simultaneously.
-This will increase the catchment area meaning that each trial meets its recruitment target more efficiently, the results are delivered faster, and patients have access to new treatments - where ever they live in the UK.
+Our new long-term investment into the central hub is £5 million for the five years – this supports an expert team of scientists skilled at setting up clinical trials to ensure that new trials open at each of the 13 treatment centres, simultaneously.
+This increases the catchment area meaning that each trial recruits the right number of patients more efficiently, the results are delivered faster, and patients have access to emerging treatments – wherever they live in the UK.

-We have invested a further £1 million over the next two years to ensure that each TAP centre has a dedicated research nurse and data manager to look after patients on our trials and get the results processed more quickly.
+We have invested a further £1 million over the next two years to ensure that each TAP Centre has a dedicated research nurse to look after patients on our trials and get the results processed more quickly.
 By getting more trials in the system and delivering them more quickly, patients in the future benefit from having more tried-and-tested treatment options.

 Boosting UK industry